-“Having diverse students in positions of power and influence within Hillel will make our organization stronger,” said Hillel International Vice President for Student Engagement and Leadership Sheila Katz.
+“Having diverse students in positions of power and influence within Hillel makes our organization stronger,” said Hillel International Vice President for Student Engagement and Leadership Sheila Katz.
 “These 19 selected students represent great diversity from our movement.
 They range from all sects of Judaism, varying levels of involvement with organized Jewish life, and diverse ideologies about Israel and the world.
-The makeup of our cabinet includes students from small private schools and large public schools, students from international campuses and American campuses, and includes Jewish students from multifaith backgrounds, students with disabilities, students who identify as LGBTQ, and more,” added Katz.
+The makeup of our cabinet includes students from small private schools and large public schools, students from international campuses and American campuses, and includes Jewish students with a multitude of intersectional identities,” Katz added.

 David Kulp, Emory University, ‘20